dataviscourse/tutorials/lectures/lecture-css.md

 ### CSS Class Selectors

 CSS selectors can be much more powerful than selecting on element names.
 For example, we can create user-defined “classes” of styles.
 Classes allow us to define certain elements to be of a specific type that is then formatted consistently.
-Here is an example with "important" text and a "footnote".
+Here is an example with “important” text and a “footnote”.
 Both are in a `<div>`, but they have different semantics, and we also want to display them differently.
 Class selectors are identified by a leading period `.`, e.g., `.menu`.

 {% include code.html id="css_classes" file="css_classes.html" code="" %}